liferay/liferay-ckeditor/README.md

 ### Creating and building a custom skin

-1. Create a new skin running `sh ck.sh createskin`.
+1. Create a new skin running `./ck.sh createskin`.
 2. Edit the skin at `/skins/yourskin` folder.
-3. Build the skin running `sh ck.sh build`.
+3. Build the skin running `./ck.sh build`.